Eugene Reshetnikov: Titular bishop of Vereyа

-On April 16, 1994 he was consecrated Bishop of Vereyа, vicar of the Moscow diocese.
+On April 16, 1994, in Epiphany Cathedral at Yelokhovo, Moscow, he was consecrated Bishop of Vereyа, vicar of the Moscow diocese.

-On July 18, 1995 was appointed rector of the Moscow Theological Schools with preservation of the post of Chairman of the Education Committee.
+On July 18, 1995, was appointed rector of the Moscow Theological Schools with preservation of the post of Chairman of the Education Committee.

-On July 18, 1998 the Holy Synod approve him as Chairman of the Education Committee.
+On July 18, 1998, the Holy Synod approve him as Chairman of the Education Committee.

 On February 25, 2000, Patriarch Alexy II of Moscow elevated him to the rank of archbishop.

 Guided by the decisions of the Bishops' Councils of the Russian Orthodox Church, as well as definitions of the Holy Synod and the instructions of the Patriarch, he headed the reform of theological schools of Russian Orthodox Church to transform theological seminaries as higher education schools, and theological academies as specialized educational institutions for training of scientific and theological personnel and teachers of theological and educational institutions.
 The process of reforming theological education was worked out in Moscow theological schools, the experience of which was then applied in other religious educational institutions of the Russian Orthodox Church.

-In 2004-2007 he was member of the dialogue commission between the Moscow Patriarchate and Russian Orthodox Church Outside Russia.
+From 2004 to 2007 he was member of the dialogue commission between the Moscow Patriarchate and Russian Orthodox Church Outside Russia.

-On March 22, 2011 he became member of then established Supreme Church Council of the Russian Orthodox Church.
+On March 22, 2011, he became member of then established Supreme Church Council of the Russian Orthodox Church.